ladjs/frisbee/README.md

 * `Frisbee` - accepts an `options` object, with the following accepted options:

-  * `baseURI` - the default URI to use as a prefix for all HTTP requests
+  * `baseURI` - the default URI to use as a prefix for all HTTP requests (optional as of v2.0.2)

     * If your API server is running on `http://localhost:8080`, then use that as the value for this option
     * If you use [React Native][react-native], then you most likely want to set `baseURI` as follows (e.g. making use of `__DEV__` global variable):